Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 Holding a broken headphone plug, and wondering where the end is?
 Pulled the earphones too quickly from your tablet or smartphone, only to discover a bit was left behind?

 Sadly, earphone connectors aren’t built for regular and repeated insertion and removal.
-If a piece of your earphone plug connector is stuck in your phone, tablet, or even MP3 player, you’ll need to remove it before you can use any replacement earphones.
+But if a headphone jack has broken off in your phone, iPad, or MP3 player, the socket can’t be used.
+You’ll need to remove it before you can use any replacement earphones.

-These six methods should help you retrieve the lost part.
+These six methods should help you remove a broken headphone jack.

 All too often, the end of a broken headphone jack gets stuck in your phone or tablet.
-It turns out that these small cylinders of metal are weak where the (usually) black plastic rings appear along the length.
-This is the same for any wired earphones, whether they’re in your ears, on your ears, or over your head.
+It turns out that these small metal cylinders are weak where the (usually) black plastic rings appear along the length.
+This is the same for any wired earphones.

-Removal is a problem, but fortunately, several solutions have been discovered to remove the debris:
+It’s difficult, but several solutions have been discovered to remove a broken headphone jack:

 - Thumbtack with a bent point